jahetzler/jahetzler.github.io/Obtusa/obtusapopgen.md

 ### Trim adapters with cutadapt

-Trim amplicon adapters from the fastq files, this removes any possibilities for point mutations from degenerated PCR primers to be included in the further analysis of the data.
+Trim amplicon adapters from the fastq files.
+Removing adapters from the aplicon sequences decreses the possibilities for point mutations from degenerated PCR primers to be included in the further analysis of the data. <br/>

+Forward primer COI: CHACWAAYCATAAAGATATYGG <br/>
+Reverse primer COI: AWACTTCVGGRTGVCCAAARAATCA <br/>
+Forward primer 18S: ATCCCTGGTTGATCCTGCCAGT <br/>
+Reverse primer 18S: CCTGCGCTCGATACTGACAT <br/>

-Trim COI and 18S primers from one fastq file.
+Trim COI and 18S primers from one sample, forward and reverse reads.
 ```
 #Activate Conda environment before running: conda activate cutadaptenv

 cutadapt \
 -g CHACWAAYCATAAAGATATYGG \
 -g ATCCCTGGTTGATCCTGCCAGT \
 -G AWACTTCVGGRTGVCCAAARAATCA \
 -G CCTGCGCTCGATACTGACAT \
 -o trmFastQ/A1_R1.fastq.gz -p trmFastQ/A1_R2.fastq.gz \
---discard-untrimmed A1_S218_L001_R1_001.fastq.gz A1_S218_L001_R2_001.fastq.gz
+--discard-untrimmed A1_R1.fastq.gz A1_R2.fastq.gz
 ```

-Trim COI and 18S primers from multiple fastq files.
+Simple for loop to trim COI and 18S primers from multiple samples.

 ```
 #Activate Conda environment before running: conda activate cutadaptenv